nickjj/runninginproduction.com/_posts/interviews/2019-10-13-001-100k-page-views-a-month-for-5-dollars-with-a-self-hosted-static-site.md

 external resource.
 I'm all for minimalism and trying to keep my pages loading quickly.

+*Update: I've removed Sumo from my site.
+The social share icons you see now are just plain old links with no external service or JavaScript dependencies.*

 By the way, in all cases I'm using the free offerings by these services.

 ## Which cloud hosting provider or platform are you using to host everything?